Have you ever started out wanting to do your best, only to find yourself exhausted from trying to get everything just right?

 When the Unexpected Visits

-Of course, at first, I felt overwhelmed.
-How would I honor my commitments?
-After all, I am not a quitter.
-How would I keep things to the standard everyone had grown accustomed to receiving?
+How would I keep doing things to the standard everyone had grown accustomed to receiving?

-Why is that sometimes it takes a real shake-up to see where we need healing?
+Why is it that sometimes it takes a real shake-up to show us where we need healing?

 People Matter Most